supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Lab-Scenario-Preview/Module08.md

 After completing this lab, you will be able to:

-+ Exercise 1: Establishing a performance baseline
++  Establishing a performance baseline
-+ Exercise 2: Identifying the source of a performance problem
++  Identifying the source of a performance problem
-+ Exercise 3: Viewing and configuring centralized event logs
++ Viewing and configuring centralized event logs

    >**Note**: Once you understand the lab's content, you can start the Hands-on Lab by clicking the **Launch** button located at the top right corner which leads you to the lab environment and lab guide interface .
 You can also have a detailed preview of the full lab guide [here](https://experience.cloudlabs.ai/#/labguidepreview/99fddfc3-3388-4378-a87b-e3039b87921f), prior to launching your environment.